howest-mct/2021-2022-projectone-DauweQuinten/readme.md

 ## About this project
 A smart rainwater cistern keeps your rainwater tank from drying out.
 This IoT-system knows when your cistern is getting dry and will fill him automatically afterwards.

 The water level of a tank is continuously measured by an ultrasonic sensor.
-After a preset value has been reached, an electro valve will open causing drink water to stream to your cistern.
+After a preset value has been reached, an electro valve will open causing drinking water to stream to your cistern.

 This way, you will never be out of rain water ever again!